RISE Sleep Tracker

 While 0.4% sounds like a small number, as Ozempic becomes increasingly popular, that 0.4% can end up being hundreds of thousands of people experiencing Ozempic fatigue.

-Heads-up: There’s a difference between tiredness and sleepiness.
+Heads-up: There’s a difference between tiredness, fatigue, and sleepiness.
 Tiredness is when you feel mentally or physically fatigued.
 Sleepiness is when you feel like you could fall asleep if you tried.
-You might feel tired after a workout, for example, but you might not be able to actually fall asleep.
 Ozempic may cause both tiredness, as a side effect, and sleepiness, as it can cause sleep deprivation.

 {{ cta }}